ravendb/ravendb-python-embedded/README.md

 Create a `ServerOptions` instance before starting the server:

+Construct options with `ServerOptions()`.
+The misleading `ServerOptions.INSTANCE()` constructor alias is deprecated and will be removed in a future release.

 - `data_directory`: where database data is stored.
 - `logs_path`: where RavenDB writes its logs.
 - `accept_eula`: must be set to `True` explicitly after reviewing the RavenDB EULA.